 Pawn Shop Systems

-A 'system' is typically a computer, a software program and the hardware that it supports (receipt and label printers, cash drawers, barcode/license/fingerprint scanners, signature pads, webcams...
+A 'system' is typically a computer, a software program and the hardware that it supports (POS and label printers, drawers, barcode/license/fingerprint scanners, signature pads, webcams...

 There are no apparent benefits (and could be some drawbacks) to acquiring a computer from a software developer (higher cost, possible lack of support, no local access to hands-on support) so it might be best to acquire computers from sources that are in the business of selling and supporting PCs.
 Dell is good because they can have a local tech at the store 'next day' to address issues.